DigiScore/digiscore.github.io/pages/cards_rapid_prototyping.md

 before the final production line.

-In arts/games/software/-based applications RP allows you to quickly estimate and understand the meaning-making processes at play, and to test them with users to assess their potency.
-Additionally, it brings end-users into the loop and invites them to help make design decisions appropriate to their expereinces.
+In arts/games/software/-based applications RP allows you to quickly estimate and understand the meaning-making processes at play, and to test them with users to assess their experience.
+Additionally, it brings end-users into the loop and invites them to help make design decisions appropriate to their experiences.

 ## Agile process

-The basic Agile process is circular and involves a series of short sprints/ iterations that move your score forwards in SMART increments. **Avoid a waterfall process at all cost**
+The basic Agile process is circular and involves a series of short sprints/ iterations that move your score dev forwards in SMART increments.

 1. Plan
 2. Design